 Well that about does it for this post.
-I hope you all enjoyed the first episode of Divi Nation.
+I hope you all enjoyed the first episode of Divi Nation, the official Divi podcast.
 I know that throughout the post I asked for specific input in the comments section but please also feel free to give general thoughts, suggestions, or encouragement as you see fit.
 This show is for all of us and I’m excited to keep after it–making Divi Nation a little better each week.

 Want To Star In The Show?